Signalling Principles Designer

 - Excellent communicator

-- Able to manage time efficiently and prioritise duties
+- Able to manage time efficiently and prioritize duties

 ATKINS, part of the SNC Lavalin Group, is committed to having a diverse and inclusive workforce.
 As an Equal Opportunities Employer, we value applications from all backgrounds, cultures and ability.